DikanshaBindal/NFT-Reveal-Contract/README.md

 - **Token Type**: Non-fungible token (NFT)
 - **Reveal Mechanism**: Global reveal affecting all tokens

-## Transaction IDs

-This section will be populated with actual transaction IDs after contract deployment and testing:

 ### Deployment Transaction
 - **Contract Deployment**: `[Transaction ID will be added after deployment]`